franzbu/EnhancedSpaces.spoon/README.md

 ### Switching Between Windows
-Apart from switching between all windows, for which you can continue using macOS' integrated window switcher (Command-Tab) or the third party switcher of your choice, such as [AltTab](https://alt-tab-macos.netlify.app/), additional possibilities have been implemented in EnhancedSpaces for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').
+Apart from switching between all of your open windows, for which you can continue using macOS' integrated window switcher (Command-Tab) or the third party switcher of your choice, such as [AltTab](https://alt-tab-macos.netlify.app/), additional possibilities have been implemented in EnhancedSpaces for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').

 #### Switching between Windows of Current mSpace
 For switching between the windows of your current mSpace, press `alt` and `tab`.

-As before, the below lines represent the default setup, and you don't need to add them to your `init.lua` unless you prefer different shortcuts:
+As before, the lines below represent the default setup, and you don't need to add them to your `init.lua` unless you prefer different shortcuts:

 ```lua